FAQ

 How long until I see progress with AAC?

 AAC is a long-term communication tool, not a quick fix.
-Some kids show small wins within a few weeks (like exploring the device or using a single word), while bigger milestones (combining words, expressing needs independently) typically take longer.
+Some individuals show small wins within a few weeks - exploring the device or using a single word - while bigger milestones like combining words or expressing needs independently typically take longer.

 Progress depends on consistency, the people around the AAC user knowing how to model the device, and a strong therapy plan.
 That's why caregiver coaching is so important.